Here’s what I said about this about 10 years ago:

 - Pour the batter into the grid covering most of the iron, leaving a bit of space around the edges.

-- Close the lid and bake until the waffle is crisp and well browned, about 4-5 minutes.
+- Close the lid and bake until the waffle is crisp and well browned, about 4 to 5 minutes.
 (The iron should be emitting very little steam at this point.)